domeengine/dome/docs/plugins/index.md

 # Getting Started
 In order to start writing your plugins, you will need to include `dome.h` in your project.
-This file can be found in the `includes` folder of the GitHub repository.
+This file can be found [here](https://github.com/domeengine/dome/blob/main/includes/dome.h) in the `includes` folder of the GitHub repository.
 You will also need to configure your compiler/linker to ignore undefined methods and output a shared library.
 DOME supports plugins compiled as `.dll` (on Windows), `.so` (on Linux) and `.dylib` (on Mac OS X).

-The compiled library has to be available in the shared library path with respect to the working directory DOME is invoked from, not necessarily where DOME is located on disk.
+The compiled library has to be available in the shared library path with respect to the working directory DOME is invoked from, not necessarily where DOME is located on disk, or where your application's `main.wren` or `game.egg` file is.

 # Plugin Interfaces